Sitting Risks: A Person Who Sits For Long Hours Should See This

 This is because when you sit your nerves, arteries and veins can become blocked due to compression.

-Which limits nerve signaling causing numbness, and reduces blood flow in your limbs, causing them to swell.
+Which limits nerve signalling causing numbness, and reduces blood flow in your limbs, causing them to swell.

 Additionally, a long period of sitting can lead to the weakening and wasting away of the large leg and gluteal muscles (3).